mariana-k/currency-exchange-service/README.md

     ```

     The app runs on `localhost:3000`
+    Update `gses2swagger.yaml` to use Swagger on localhost:
+    1. host: `locahost:3000`
+    2. schemas: `http`
-    Open `localhost:3000/api-docks` to test the service on Swagger
+    Open `localhost:3000/api-docks` to test the service locally on Swagger

 4. Stopping the Containers